Veterans and family members

 - Needs assistance but doesn't qualify for Apple Health coverage?

-You may be entitled to benefits through the Washington State Department of Veterans Affairs (WDVA).
+You may be entitled to benefits and / or claim assistance through the Washington State Department of Veterans Affairs (WDVA).

 On this page

-Washington State’s Veterans Benefit Enhancement Program (VBEP) works with WDVA to help eligible veterans and their families get assistance through VA health care.
+Washington State’s Veterans Benefit Enhancement Program (VBEP) works with WDVA to help eligible veterans and their families get assistance through Veterans Affairs (VA) health care.

 - Since 2003, the VBEP has helped qualify over 15,600 Washington veterans and their families for federal benefits.

 - Currently only 23 percent of veterans eligible for benefits are actually receiving them.

 WDVA assists veterans, their family members and survivors in connecting to the benefits they earned through their military service.
 These benefits and services may be available to you if you meet VA eligibility criteria.